syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/template-studio.md

 ---
 layout: post
 title: Template Studio in Blazor - Syncfusion
-description: Check out the documentation for Template Studio in Blazor
+description: Learn here about that how to create the Essential Syncusion Blazor Components for the template studio.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Template Studio
+# Template Studio in Blazor

 Syncfusion provides the Blazor Template Studio to create a Syncfusion Blazor application with Syncfusion components.
 The Syncfusion Blazor application is created with the required Syncfusion NuGet references, namespaces, styles, and component render code.
 The Template Studio provides an easy-to-use project wizard that teaches you how to create an application with Syncfusion components.